 How Much Electricity Does an Air Fryer Use?

 Therefore, a smaller air fryer will use less electricity than a large one.
 Small air fryers use at least 800 to 1000 watts.
-An average air fryer will use about 1200-1400 watts, and a large Ninja air fryer uses between 1600 to 1800 watts.
+An average air fryer will use about 1200-1400 watts, and a large Ninja air fryer uses between 1600 and 1800 watts.

 Image Source: conserveenergyfuture.com